 to all users due to erosion.
 Call (408) 842-2341 for more information.

-Summit Rock will be open to all September 1, 2014 through February 1, 2015 on Fridays, Saturdays, Sundays and holidays.
+Summit Rock will be open to the public September 1 through February 1 on Fridays, Saturdays, Sundays and holidays.
 No permits required.

 The Blackhawk Trail between its junctions with the Contour Trail and the Ridge Trail (see map) will be completely closed to all public uses starting June 15, 2015.
 This closure is needed to provide for public safety during implementation of a major aquatic habitat improvement project.
 Between approximately June 15 and October 15, 2015, Santa Clara County Parks, in cooperation with the California Department of Fish and Wildlife, will be using heavy mechanized equipment to remove and recontour eroding sections of a former logging road and convert the road to a single-track trail.
 Culverts will be replaced with bridges to allow passage for aquatic animals and to reduce erosion potential.
 During project implementation, operation of machinery will create significant hazards.
 All park visitors are therefore required to remain outside of the project area, which is marked on the attached map and will be identified with gates and signs at trail junctions.
 In addition, park visitors using the Blackhawk Trail between Pole Line Road and the junction with the Contour Trail should be alert for vehicles using the trail to access the project area.